ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/cancelauct.a.experimental.md

 ## Technical Behavior

-The action checks that the auction exists in `auction.a` table with the specified Uniq with ID `token_id`.
+The action checks that the auction exists in the `auction.a` table with the specified Uniq with ID `token_id`.

-If the auction has reached its expiration date, the `canceler` can be any account including the auction creator.
+If the auction has reached its expiration date, the `canceler` can be any account, including the auction creator.
 Otherwise, only the auction creator can cancel an auction.

-If the auction contains a bidder the action will fail.
+If the auction contains a bidder, the action will fail.

-If all checks pass successfully, the auction will be erased from `auction.a` table.
+If all checks pass successfully, the auction will be erased from the `auction.a` table.

 ## Action Parameters